Avocadososemix/2020-deep-learning/documentation/technical_documentation.md

 ADAM (an adaptive learning rate optimization algorithm), was used to optimize the neural network instead of normal gradient descent that would have a fixed learning rate during training.

+Sigmoid activation function was used for the output neuron as the project was a multilabel classification and each probability distribution of the neurons are independent of each other.

-Sigmoid was used instead of a SoftMax function due to it allowing a high probability for several labels simultaneously instead of of summing towards 1 like SoftMax.
-We found this desirable when working with multi-label data.
+#Sigmoid was used instead of a SoftMax function due to it allowing a high probability for several labels #simultaneously instead of of summing towards 1 like SoftMax.
+We found this desirable when working with multi-#label data.

-As the loss function, mean squared error was found to work well, and was used over cross-entropy which would be used for multi-class classification.
+As the loss function, mean squared error was found to work well.

 #### Training the model

 The model was trained using the cuda GPU option, speeding up the training process.
 A batch size of 32 was chosen empirically.
-The model was ran for 3 epochs.
+The model was ran for 3 epochs as the result looked satisfactory.